That-Dev-Girl-Sites/jhalabi.com/_posts/2017-12-20-so-many-questions.md

   - pregnancy
 tags:
   - first trimester
+excerpt: As I tell more people about my pregnancy as a single mother-to-be, I have gotten a lot of questions.
 ---

 As I begin to tell more and more people about my pregnancy as a single mother-to-be, I have gotten a lot of questions.
 So many, that I decided to keep a list.